Prorate plates for commercial vehicles

 How do I get prorate plates?

-Once the prorate account has been set-up, contact an Autoplan broker to obtain your prorate plates and insurance.
+2. With the prorate account, contact an Autoplan broker to obtain your insurance and prorate plates.

 How long does it take to get my plates?